robertszczygielski/pantry-app/README.md

 `{"name":"someName"}`

- After running, this application expect only one string in input field:
+ After running, this application expect only one string in input field:<br />
 ![Example lesson 1](extra/screenshots/lesson_1.png?raw=true)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).